JieunKwon/React_Firebase/README.md

         };
         firebase.initializeApp(config);

-- To create new data, make a variance and use it with update method
+- To create new data, make a variance and use it by update method

         var newPostKey = firebase.database().ref().child('posts').push().key;